AgonPlatform/agon-mos/README.md

 # agon-mos

-Part of the official firmware for the [Agon Console8](https://www.heber.co.uk/agon-console8)
+Part of the official Agon Platform organisation firmware for all Agon computers.

 This firmware is intended for use on any Agon Light compatible computer.
 As well as the Agon Console8, it has been tested on the Olimex Agon Light 2.

-This version of agon-mos may differ from the [official Quark firmware](https://github.com/breakintoprogram/agon-mos) and contain some extensions, but software written for the official Quark firmware should be fully compatible with this version.
+The Agon Platform firmware is a fork from the original [official Quark firmware](https://github.com/breakintoprogram/agon-mos) for the Agon Light.
+It contains many extensions and bug fixes.
+Software written to run on Quark firmware should be fully compatible with Agon Platform releases.

 ### What is the Agon

 Agon is a modern, fully open-source, 8-bit microcomputer and microcontroller in one small, low-cost board.
 As a computer, it is a standalone device that requires no host PC: it puts out its own video (VGA), audio (2 identical mono channels), accepts a PS/2 keyboard and has its own mass-storage in the form of a micro-SD card.

 https://www.thebyteattic.com/p/agon.html

+There are several variants of the Agon, including the original Agon Light, the Olimex Agon Light 2, the Agon Light Origins Editions, and the [Agon Console8](https://www.heber.co.uk/agon-console8).

 The Agon Console8 is a fully compatible variant of the Agon Light from the same designer, with the addition of a built-in PS/2 mouse port and two Atari-style DB-9 joystick ports.